 Program Dates: 5 June – 5 August 2022

-Application deadline: February 15, 2022.
+Application deadline: February 22, 2022 (EXTENDED: used to be Feb.
+15).
 The application is available here

 CorGGLE is a new nine-week summer program that allows students from non-geoscience fields to explore opportunities for geoscience graduate study, specifically giving them exposure to myriad socially relevant careers in the geosciences.

 Students will conduct a research project with distinguished faculty and staff, present their work, learn about geoscience careers from practitioners, receive training in professional skills and network with others in their field of interest through weekly luncheons.

 During the summer, students will work on a research project with distinguished faculty and staff in one of these areas:

 Remote Sensing & Geographical Information Systems

 Participants will also receive mentoring from folks working in these careers as well as professional development and the chance to network with others in their fields of interest.